jimmy-mll/DependencyInjection.SourceGenerators/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability in Nexus, please report it to us as soon as possible.
+If you discover a security vulnerability in Microsoft.Extensions.DependencyInjection.SourceGenerators, please report it to us as soon as possible.
 We take security seriously and will respond promptly to verify and address the issue.

 To report a vulnerability, follow these steps: